pamgene/correlation_operator/README.md

-# pearson operator
+# Pearson correlation operator

-#### Description
+##### Description

-`pearson` operator performs a person correlation of two input sets of data per cell
+`pearson` operator computes Pearson's correlation of two input sets of data per cell.

 ##### Usage

 Input projection|.
 ---|---
 `x-axis`  | value of one group of data
 `y-axis` | value of other group of data

 Output relations|.
 ---|---